snigdhareddyguduru/IDAI101-2505445--PYTHON-SA/README.md

 Users can add, delete, or import multiple medicines.
 Each medicine includes a name, scheduled time, and optional notes.

 User Login:
-Each user gets a separate JSON file (for example, adhera_snigdha.json), which stores their data.
+Each user gets a separate JSON file (e.g., adhera_snigdha.json) that stores their data.
 This ensures that multiple users can use the app without overwriting each other’s records.

 Daily Tracking:
 The app lets users mark their medicines as taken or missed, and it automatically saves the records with timestamps.